AdrianFalb/demoRMR-all/README.md

-# Design of Natural Human Interaction with a Group of Remote Robots
+# Design of Native Human Interaction with a Group of Remote Robots

 Slovak University of Technology in Bratislava/ Institute of Robotics and Cybernetics Faculty of Electrical Engineering and Informatics/ 2022/2023/

 ## BACHELOR THESIS ASSIGNMENT
-Thesis Title: Design of Natural Human Interaction with a Group of Remote Robots Language of the Thesis: Slovak language
+Language of the Thesis: Slovak language

 ## Assignment Specification: